Contractual Partnership JV Signed for Lithium Extraction in Bolivia

-/EIN News/ -- Austin, Texas, March 28, 2023 (GLOBE NEWSWIRE) -- NEXT-ChemX Corporation (OTC: CHMX), (“Next-ChemX”) is pleased to announce entering into a Contractual Partnership Agreement with Clontarf Energy plc (“Clontarf”), to replace the ‘Heads of Agreement’ announced on the 15th of February 2023.
-Under this agreement NEXT-ChemX and Clontarf (together the “Partners”) will establish a contractual Partnership domiciled in Texas and known as ‘Clontarf NEXT-ChemX JV’.
+Austin, Texas, March 28, 2023 (GLOBE NEWSWIRE) -- NEXT-ChemX Corporation CHMX, ("Next-ChemX") is pleased to announce entering into a Contractual Partnership Agreement with Clontarf Energy plc ("Clontarf"), to replace the ‘Heads of Agreement' announced on the 15th of February 2023.
+Under this agreement NEXT-ChemX and Clontarf (together the "Partners") will establish a contractual Partnership domiciled in Texas and known as ‘Clontarf NEXT-ChemX JV'.

 The Partnership will provide the Partners with a vehicle to enable them to demonstrate the technical, commercial and environmental feasibility of NEXT-ChemX's ion-Targeting Direct Extraction technology ("iTDE Technology") in Bolivia.
 To obtain this exclusive right for the Partnership, Clontarf will pay $500,000 to NEXT-ChemX.